changeprasant/Jedis/Home.md

 ####The downside
 is that, since each shard is a separate master, sharding has limited functionality: i.e. you cannot do transactions, pipelining, pub/sub across shards!
 However, generally it is feasible to do a not allowed operation, as long as the concerned keys are on the same shard (check / ask the forum).
 You can influence which key go to which shard by keytags (see below).

+#### A compromise
-If you want effective load distribution of ShardedJedis, but still need transactions/pipelining/pubsub etc, you can also mix the normal and the sharded approach: define a master as normal Jedis, the others as sharded Jedis.
+If you want easy load distribution of ShardedJedis, but still need transactions/pipelining/pubsub etc, you can also mix the normal and the sharded approach: define a master as normal Jedis, the others as sharded Jedis.
 Then make all the shards slaveof master.
 In your application, direct your write requests to the master, the read requests to ShardedJedis.
 Your writes don't scale anymore, but you gain good read distribution, and you have transactions/pipelining/pubsub.
+Remember that you can improve performance of the master a lot, if you let the slaves do the persistance for the master!

 Here is the general proceeding: